 - 6 to 10 large eggs

 - 2 teaspoons Chinese five-spice powder

-- 2. Reserve the cooking water.
-With the back of a spoon, lightly tap each shell all over until it is covered with a cobweb of cracks.
+- Using the back of a spoon, lightly tap each shell all over until it’s covered with a cobweb of cracks.

-- 3. Bring the water used to cook the eggs back to a boil.
+- Bring the cooking water for the eggs back to a boil.
 Add the tea leaves, Chinese five-spice powder, and salt.
 With a slotted spoon, add the eggs.
-Cover, turn the heat to low, and simmer for 1 hour.
-Remove the pot from the heat.
-Steep the eggs in the covered pot for 30 minutes.
-Remove the eggs from the water, and allow to cool.
+Cover, turn the heat to low, and gently simmer for 1 hour.
+Remove the pot from the heat and let the eggs steep in the covered pot for 30 minutes.
+Remove the eggs from the water and let them cool.

-- 4. To serve, shell the tea eggs.
-Eat whole, halved lengthwise, or quartered.
+- To serve, remove the shells from the tea eggs.
+Eat the eggs whole, halved lengthwise, or quartered.
 Their flavor is best enjoyed within 24 hours.

 My mother used to make these eggs and I used to make these eggs.
 It was nice to discover this recipe because it reminded me of just how good these tea eggs can be.
 They are also incredibly easy to make.
 I can imagine taking them to a summer potluck in place of regular hard-boiled eggs.
 I used a Chinese English Breakfast-like tea, but my mom used whatever tea was on hand.
 I can also see varying the five-spice powder with other spices.
 Sometimes soy sauce is added, replacing the salt, and this gives the eggs a darker pattern.
 Sometimes sugar is added to balance the saltiness of the soy.
 You can also let the eggs steep for longer without a problem.